2020 Kansas Upland Hunting Season Preview

-The outlook for the 2019 Kansas pheasant hunting season looks strong once again!
-As reported from the State of Kansas, the 2019 projected upland bird forecast.
+The outlook for the 2020 Kansas pheasant hunting season is looking to setup to be another great year!
+With extremely favorable conditions this winter and spring starting out great, we look forward to seeing the bird counts this summer.
+As reported from the State of Kansas, see last years 2019 projected upland bird forecast.

 The tradition of upland bird hunting takes many forms in the United States.
 Hunters in Kansas typically pursue pheasant, quail or prairie chickens.
 Upland seasons range from early autumn to mid-winter, depending on the state and species.
 In Kansas upland game season runs from November through January.